marios/tripleo_ruck_job_tool/README.md

 ## Run oooci-jobs.sh

-There are two main modes.
-Single query mode - where you must specify a jobname.
+There are two main modes:

+  * Single query mode - where you must specify a jobname
-There is also a loop mode for multiple queries which you can enable with -f or --foreva.
+  * Loop mode for multiple queries which you can enable with -f or--foreva

-On first run or the first time you query for a job you will see an error if any of the expected local repos are missing
+The first time you query for a job you will see an error if any of the expected local repos are missing:
 ```
 [m@192 ]$ ./oooci-jobs.sh tripleo-ci-rhel-8-standalone-rhos-15